martinpres/24ihomework/README.md

 # 24i Media Homework
 Homework for job interview at 24i Media.
 It is a simple google custom search page.

+UPDATE:
+Job interview has currently ended.
+I will keep the repsitory up for my own educational purposes.
+I will also make updates to the code based on feedback from the reviewer.
 ## Installation
 Just clone this repository wherever you want and open index.html file in google chrome.
 ## Known issues